 1) Stay in the trees-

 One second we are in a busy shopping center or a bustling restaurant and the next second we walk 100 yards to this beautiful and peaceful little area waiting to be discovered by my little explorers.
 The Woodlands has truly been a magical place for our family.
-The town boasts 100,000 people but most of the time we feel like we are the only people that know about some of these little gems.
+The town boasts 100,000 people but most of the time we feel like we are the only people that know about some of these shady gems.
 This area lies just between our brunch spot, Black Walnut Café and The Woodlands Township Corporate office.

 Our neighborhood has a fantastic creek nearby that we visit with the dogs multiple times a week.
 During the summer we pick, wild flowers, blackberries and bring home the occasional turtle.

 Rob Fleming Pool is a local favorite and is one of 14 pools in the area that is included in our seasonal membership.
 Guests can enjoy the day for $10/person, children under 4′ pay $8.
 The small water park has big fun, including a winding, lazy river, tubing water slide and a huge play structure that dumps gallons of water on its patrons every minute.
 All the other neighborhood pools are only $6/ person.
 For more information on the pool schedule, rules and membership for residents and non-residents, click here.

 Our favorite pools are Wendtwoods Park because of the short lazy river, lily pad obstacle course and beach entrance with a large play structure and slide.
 More pool information here.

 Cranebrook pool is another favorite, it also has a play structure and a wide slide that the whole family can slide down together.